 I'm the managing director and main shareholder of a small electronics company in Scotland called Advanced Components Ltd. 'Ltd' means limited company.
 The other shareholders and I have limited liability: we do not have to use our personal property, such as a house or car, to pay the company's debts.
+Sole owner and sole proprietor are also used both in BrE and AmE.
+Sole trader is not used in the US.

 I'm the chief executive of a British company called Megaco PLC.
 'PLC' means public limited company, so anybody can buy and sell shares in Megaco on the stock market.
 (See Unit 36)